anomsresearch/disjoint-switches/README.md

 2. `$ make`

 Please feel free to go through the code in each section.
+**vim** and **cat** commands are available to look into the files.
+Recommended way to look into the files is by downloading the code archive from the given git repo.

 This completes the evaluation of artifact following docker image.